brettz9/jawbar/README.md

 ## Constructor

-The constructor takes just one argument, the ID of the textbox you want to convert into an awesome bar.
+The first argument to the constructor is a CSS selector of a textbox you wish to convert into an awesome bar.

 ```javascript
 var bar = new JawBar('myid');